php-fig/fig-standards/proposed/autoloader/combined.md

   base directory; that namespace prefix MAY be mapped to more than one base directory.

-- The fully-qualified class name MUST be transformed into a file path by:
+- The fully-qualified class name MUST be transformed into a mapped file name
+  by:

-    - replacing the namespace prefix in the fully-qualified class name with the associated base directory,
+    - replacing the namespace prefix in the fully-qualified class name with the associated base directory;

-    - replacing namespace separators in the relative class name with directory separators, and
+    - replacing namespace separators in the relative class name with directory separators; and,

-    - suffixing the result with `.php`, resulting in a _mapped file name_.
+    - suffixing the result with `.php`.

-- If the _mapped file name_ exists in the file system, the registered autoloader MUST include or require it.
+- If the mapped file name exists in the file system, the registered autoloader MUST include or require it.

 - The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.